Scarf complexes of graphs and their powers: Graphs which are Scarf

 Conversely, suppose that $G$ is a gap-free forest.
 Let $H$ be a connected component of $G$.
 By \cref{lem.lem2B36}, $H$ does not contain any induced $P_4$.
 Thus, $H$ is a tree of one of the following forms:

 where $m \geq 0$ and $n \geq 0$.

 By \cref{t:tree}, the Scarf complex of a tree of the first form is a simplex on $(n+m)$ vertices and the Scarf complex of a tree of the second form is two simplices of sizes $(n+1)$ and $(m+1)$ joined at the common vertex $bc$, respectively.
 Note that every induced subcomplex of a simplex is again a simplex.
-In the second form of $\Scarf(H)$, every label is divisible by either $b$ or $c$ and so for every ${\bf m}$ in the LCM lattice, $\Delta_{\bf m}$ is either a single simplex or is again two simplicies joined at a point.
-In both of these cases, $\Scarf(H)$ restricted to any label is acyclic.
+In the second form of $\Scarf(H)$, every label in the first simplex is divisible by $b$ and every label in the second is divisible by $c$.
+If $\bm$ is in the LCM lattice and $bc$ divides $\bm$, then $\Delta_{\bm}$ is again two (sub)simplices joined at a point labeled $bc$, which is collapsible to a point and and hence acyclic.
+If $bc$ does not divide $\bm$, then without loss of generality, $b$ does not divide $\bm$.
+In this case $\Delta_{\bm}$ is a subsimplex of the simplex where each vertex is divisible by $c$.
+Thus in both of these cases, $\Scarf(H)$ restricted to any label is acyclic.

 It now follows from \cref{l:join} that the same is true for $\Scarf(G)$.
 Therefore, $\Scarf(G)$ supports the minimal free resolution of $I(G)$ by \cref{t:BPS}.
 Hence $G$ is Scarf. \end{proof}

 \begin{remark} It is known that the regularity of $I(G)$, where $G$ is a forest, is the same as its induced matching number plus 1 (cf. \cite[Theorem 2.18]{Zheng} and \cite[Corollary 3.11]{HVT}).
 Also, a connected gap-free graph has induced matching number 1.
 Thus, if $I(G)$ has a Scarf resolution then the regularity of $I(G)$ is equal to the number of connected components of $G$ plus 1. \end{remark}